gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   agent_schedules:
     # schedule is "regular" or "critical"
     regular:
-      # name of the group
+      # name of the group.
+Must only contain valid backend / resource name characters.
     - name: staging-group
       # days specifies the days of the week when the group may be updated.
       #  default: ["*"] (all days)